stillonearth/bevy_rl/README.md

 ### 2. Define Action Space and Observation Space

-A action space is a set of actions that an agent can take.
-An observation space is a set of observations that an agent can see.
-Action space can be discrete or continuous.
-Observations should be serializable to JSON with `serde_json` crate.
+Define action and observation spaces.
+Observation space needs to be Serializable because it's exported via REST API.
+Action space can be discreet or continuous.

 ```rust
 // Action space